Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 What does it mean to foster?

-Direct Adoption Overview: The kennel does not permit out of state adoptions (if you don’t live OH, you may be able to foster-to-adopt through a rescue, in which case the rescue’s process and fees apply).
-The possibility for Ohio residents to adopt directly from CAC depends on if a dog is healthy enough to be spayed or neutered.
+The possibility for the public to adopt directly from CACC depends on if a dog is healthy enough to be spayed or neutered.
 If a dog has kennel cough that is concerning to the kennel staff, they will likely require him or her to go through rescue (which could be a foster to adopt situation), get fully vetted, get 100% healthy, altered and then adopted.
 Direct adoptions must be in person so that you can complete the paperwork and pay the $61 fee in cash.
 That fee includes the spay/neuter, license, and a microchip.
 Dogs that need to be altered cannot be picked up from the kennel until after they have been spayed/neutered.
 The spay/neuter surgery is not scheduled until you have completed the adoption paperwork and been approved to adopt.
 So adopting an unaltered dog requires that you make two in-person trips to Cleveland Animal Control.

 Heath/Vaccinations: Dogs that are adopted directly from the kennel need to go to your personal vet within 24 hours of leaving the kennel.
 They do have their DHPP and Bordetella vaccinations, are dewormed once and have a microchip.
-They will need boosters for the vaccinations in the weeks following adoption and will legally need a Rabies shot if the kennel is out of stock.
-They generally have not been heartworm tested, and testing them is critical because heartworm can kill.
-Heartworm treatment can be expensive.
 In addition, unfortunately many of the dogs do get kennel cough.
 This is not something that is contagious to people at all, but dogs that do have it will need to be on an antibiotic.
 Something for you to consider is whether this vetting is something that you would be comfortable doing and able to afford.
 It is a little different than adopting from a rescue.
 Rescues fully vet the dogs prior to adoption and then have slightly higher adoption fees.

 Considerations: Adopting a dog is a lifetime commitment.
 The cost of food, toys, veterinary care, grooming and other items can easily reach $400 or more per year.
-Many CAC dogs are untrained.
 You must be prepared for house-training (potty training), and dealing with normal behavior problems such as chewing, barking, digging, etc. Things for you to consider include the financial and emotional commitments required in owning a dog.

 Here is a little more information:

 These dogs are at a municipal government holding facility.
-Dogs only have between 3-10 days depending on cause for intake before they are at risk of being euthanized.
-From the moment they come in, they are urgent.
-There is no pull fee to rescues for unaltered dogs, and most dogs receive $50-$100 in sponsorship pledges via our FB page for each dog.
-The pledges go directly to the rescue AFTER dogs leave the kennel, to help cover vetting (money for a dog going to rescue never passes through the hands of CAC or the volunteers).
+Dogs are held for 3-14 days depending on cause for intake while attempts to locate their are taken.
+There is no pull fee to rescues for unaltered dogs.
 In addition, dogs at the Kennel received their DHPP and Bordetella vaccinations, are dewormed, and microchipped.
 The Cuyahoga County Animal Shelter and The Cleveland Animal Protective League pull from CAC several times a week.
 The dogs we list cannot go there due to age, sickness, injury, minor temperament issues, or usually solely based on their breed.
-Although more than half our intakes on any given week may be bully breeds, the county kennel will not take any and the APL is limited to the number they can pull.
-It leaves us with many dogs to list as urgents.
 We try our best to evaluate as many as we can, but the reality is that for every one you see listed there may be two others that are not evaluated.
 Until we shift the odds and also reduce intake numbers, this is all we can do.
-The Cleveland Kennel had over 4,000 intakes in 2011 alone.
+The Cleveland Kennel had over 4,000 intakes in 2014 alone.

 Why should you adopt?